-The blog thus follows the book in its organization, which begins with a survey of European Imperialism from Caesar to Bismarck (including a few looks into Central European history from the Roman Empire through the Middle Ages until about AD 1871) before switching to Adolf Hitler’s youth and adolescence in Austria.
+The blog thus follows the book in its organization, which begins with a survey of European Imperialism from Caesar to Bismarck (including a few looks into Central European history from the Roman Empire through the Middle Ages until about AD 1871) before switching to Adolf Hitler growing up in Austria.

 Woven in the drama, young Hitler appears in glimpses, moving from Vienna to Munich in May 1913 and serving as Private First Class on the Western Front from 1914 – 1918.
 He surfaces again on the eve of the Revolution in November 1918, which abolishes the monarchy and establishes the German Republic.
 After the short-lived experiment of the Bavarian Soviet Republic in the spring of 1919, he works as an agent for the shady Major Karl Mayr, head of Bavaria´s military intelligence unit.

 In September 1919, Hitler visits a meeting of a small political party which counts about fifty members and calls itself “Deutsche Arbeiter Partei” (‘German Workers’ Party’, DAP).
 Despite the grim socialist label, the party is really a right-wing, authoritarian and nationalist group of petty bourgeois, who suffer from the want of new ideas or popular orators – deploring the loss of the war and the general unfairness of life while meeting in smoke-filled Munich beer cellars.